Tanisha020/JavaAssignment/README.md

 ### Question 7: Employee Class with File Persistence and Multithreading
 This solution focuses on creating an Employee class and performing file operations in a multithreaded environment.
 - **Employee Class**: Includes id, name, and salary attributes, with necessary constructors, getters, setters, and an overridden toString() method.
-- **Employee Operations**: Writing employee data to employees.txt in a structured format (handled in EmployeeOperations.java).
-- **Multithreaded File Reading**: Reads alternate lines from employees1.txt and employees2.txt using threads (handled in EmployeeReaderTask.java and EmployeeOperations.java).
+- **Employee Operations**: Writing employee data to employees.txt in a structured format.
+Also reads alternate lines from employees1.txt and employees2.txt using threads  (handled in EmployeeOperations.java).
 - **Main Class**: For demonstration

 Path: Ques7/